PSPC-SPAC-buyandsell/von_anchor/README.rst

 VON Anchor
 ==========
 VON anchor is a Python 3 library that presents a set of useful abstractions and conveniences by which developers may use the Hyperledger Indy's indy-sdk toolkit to interact with the any instance of an Indy distributed ledger, including the Sovrin Network.
 Originally called "VON Agent" - VON Anchor is not an Agent, but rather the core capabilities and abstractions (the "Anchor") needed for building an agent.
-While VON Anchor is an Agent implemention-agnostic, it was initially implemented to be the foundation of the Verifiable Organizations Network (https://vonx.io), a production implemntation of Indy that has issued more than 10M (to date) production Verifiable Credentials about all of the incorporated entities in both British Columbia and Ontario.
+While VON Anchor is an Agent implemention-agnostic, it was initially implemented to be the foundation of the Verifiable Organizations Network (https://vonx.io), a production implementation of Indy that has issued more than 10M (to date) production Verifiable Credentials about all of the incorporated entities in both British Columbia and Ontario.
 Those VCs are likewise held in community wallets by TheOrgBook, a VON Anchor-based Holder/Prover/Verifier component.

 For full documentation, please go to: https://von-anchor.readthedocs.io/en/latest/